GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: JWST Data Reduction

-We used the publicly available \texttt{Eureka!} pipeline, version v0.10, to analyze the Stage 0 uncalibrated data (\texttt{*uncal.fits}). \texttt{Eureka!} employs the JWST Science Calibration Pipeline \citep[\texttt{jwst} v1.12.5;][]{bushouse2023} to perform the reduction of the uncalibrated files. \texttt{Eureka!} Stages 1 and 2 are wrappers for the \texttt{jwst} pipeline modules \texttt{calwebb\_detector1}\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html}} and \texttt{calwebb\_spec2}\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_spec2.html}}, which perform detector-level and spectroscopic processing, respectively. \texttt{Eureka!} Stage 1 normally performs reference pixel correction, but the NRS1 SUB512 detector region used by the NIRSpec PRISM mode does not contain reference pixels.
-We therefore ran \texttt{Eureka!}'s custom Row-by-row, Odd-Even By Amplifier (ROEBA) routine to correct systematic noise, using 7 rows along both the top and the bottom of the detector as reference pixels.
-We also employed the top and bottom 7 rows of the SUB512 subarray to perform group-level background subtraction.
+The default \texttt{jwst} Stage 1 detector processing pipeline does not perform reference pixel correction (the \texttt{clean\_flicker\_noise} module is skipped by default\footnote{\url{https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html}}).
+As the NRS1 SUB512 detector region used by the NIRSpec PRISM mode does not contain reference pixels, we ran \texttt{Eureka!}'s custom Row-by-row, Odd-Even By Amplifier (ROEBA) routine to correct systematic noise, using 7 rows along both the top and the bottom of the detector as reference pixels.
+We also employed the top and bottom 7 rows of the SUB512 subarray to perform group-level background subtraction using the median value of this region.
 For Stage 1, we skipped the \texttt{jump} step (designed to find and flag outliers that are usually due to cosmic rays) because it has proven problematic for observations with low numbers of groups \citep[e.g.,][]{Rustamkulov2023}.
-Additionally, we found that a hot pixel in column 295 resulted in biased flux levels for the corresponding wavelength during stellar spectral extraction.
-To correct this problem, we created a new custom mask by flagging this pixel as ``DO\_NOT\_USE'' in a modified version of the Calibration References Data System (CRDSv11.17.4) \texttt{jwst\_nirspec\_mask\_0074.fits} file.

-For Stage 2, we followed the recommendation of the Early Release Science team and skipped the \texttt{flat\_field} step because it removes regions of the spectral trace \citep[e.g.,][]{Alderson2023}.
+We followed the recommendation of the Early Release Science team in Stage 2 and skipped the \texttt{flat\_field} step because it removes regions of the spectral trace \citep[e.g.,][]{Alderson2023}.
 We also skipped the \texttt{photom} step that converts data from units of count rate to flux density in MegaJanskies (MJy), which is not necessary for the ensuing data analysis steps in exoplanet transit TSO observations.
+We used the same modified mask as described in the ExoTiC-JEDI reductions to mask the identical hot pixel, but ultimately ignored columns 125 ($\lambda\sim1.58-1.60$ \textmu{}m) for all subsequent analysis.